Bacon brothers: Association with the Red Scorpions

 On September 21, 2006, a drive-by shooting at Strathcona Court left Jonathan Bacon wounded on the driveway as he took multiple gunshot wounds.
 As Jonathan recovered from the shooting, many of his duties fell upon Jamie, whom Langton called "the monstrous, childish, monosyllabic body-builder and wrestler".
 On December 7, 2006, at the Castle Fun Park in Abbotsford, Jamie was attending a meeting when a passer-by happened to notice one of the men attending the meeting was carrying a gun and called the police.
 Arrested alongside Jamie were Randy Naicker and Barry Espadilla of the Independent Soldiers and Dennis Karbovanec and Anton Hooites-Meursing of the Red Scorpions.

 In 2006, the brothers partnered with the Red Scorpions gang to help them compete with the United Nations gang.
 The authorities believed that the brothers took leadership control of the Red Scorpions shortly thereafter.
 It is believed that the Bacon brothers' take-over of the Red Scorpions was orchestrated by the Hells Angels to reduce the Red Scorpions down to a Hells Angels puppet gang.
 Clayton Roueche, the boss of the United Nations gang was dismissive of the Bacon brothers, saying: "To me they were just little errand boys."

 On February 21, 2007, the Bacon brothers left Abbotsford to move to their new home, a luxurious rental house at 15830 106th Avenue in Surrey.
 Unlike Abbotsford which has its own police force, Surrey hired out its policing to the RCMP.
 The Mountie detachment for Surrey was much smaller than the Abbotsford police force, and most of its members are not from British Columbia.
-There was perception in the Lower Mainland underworld in the early 21st century that Surrey was an easier place to operate in as the RCMP detachment for Surrey is more "transit" as most of its members rotate around various posts in Canada and hence lack local roots.
+There was perception in the Lower Mainland underworld in the early 21st century that Surrey was an easier place to operate in as the RCMP detachment for Surrey is more "transient" as most of its members rotate around various posts in Canada and hence lack local roots.

 On April 13, 2007, as Jamie Bacon was in the process of parking his car in the drive-way of his house, his Corvette automobile was shot up by two gunmen who put bullets into the vehicle.
 Jamie jumped out of the car, pulled out a Glock handgun and fired four shots at the would-be assassins who were now running away.
 Jamie was slightly wounded by the attack as he was wearing a bulletproof vest.
 As he was being driven to the hospital to treat the slight gash on his head, Jamie told constable Byron Donovan of the RCMP who was riding with him that the shooting was "part of the lifestyle".
 Jamie told constable Donovan that he always wore a bulletproof vest whenever he went out as part of his "lifestyle".
 Jamie also stated he was wearing a "level 3" bulletproof vest which he stated were the best quality bulletproof vests, which he had learned from watching a TV documentary.